Configuring Blocking local RPZ rules in NIOS (2549)

 Solutions

-In this task, you create a local RPZ called denylist.rpz.
+In this task, we create a local RPZ called denylist.rpz.
 The RPZ is initially created with Passthru mode.
 This allows you to test the RPZ without unintentionally blocking legitimate traffic.

 Navigate to Data Management → DNS → Response Policy Zones.